Glossary Term

 WHOIS

-WHOIS is the public lookup system that returns ownership and registration details for an internet domain: the registrant, the registrar, the registration and expiry dates, the name servers, and historically a contact email.
-The protocol dates back to the early ARPANET and remains the standard way to ask who owns a domain.
-Modern privacy rules (GDPR, ICANN policy) have redacted most personal data from public WHOIS, so individual registrant names and emails are usually replaced with a privacy-proxy contact.
-Registrars (Namecheap, Cloudflare, Porkbun, Gandi) handle WHOIS records on registrants' behalf.
+WHOIS is the public lookup protocol that returns ownership and registration details for an internet domain: the registrant, the registrar, the registration and expiry dates, the name servers, and historically a contact email.
+Queries run over a simple text protocol, traditionally TCP port 43, and return a plain-text record rather than structured data.
+WHOIS dates back to the early ARPANET and remains the standard way to ask who owns a domain, though its output format varies by registry and can be inconsistent between TLDs.
+Modern privacy rules (GDPR, ICANN policy) have redacted most personal data from public WHOIS since 2018, so individual registrant names and emails are usually replaced with a privacy-proxy contact rather than shown outright.
+Registrars (Namecheap, Cloudflare, Porkbun, Gandi) handle WHOIS records on registrants' behalf, updating them automatically at registration and renewal.
+RDAP is gradually replacing WHOIS as the more structured, permission-aware successor.

 How it works